 Museum of the Imagination

 A new addition in 2018 to the long list of Malaga museums, this space is dedicated to stretching your imagination to its limits.
 4 rooms full of scientific and optical illusions take you on a journey where nothing is quite as it seems.
 Lots of things to look at, touch and take photos of.
 Calle Martínez Campos 13.
-Open daily 10am to 10pm.
+Open Monday, Tuesday and Thursday10am to 9pm and Friday to Sunday 10am to 10pm.
+Closed Wednesday.
 More information here.

 Outside Malaga city